dimagi/commcare-cloud/hosting_docs/source/changelog/0069-configure-java-17-for-formplayer.md

 This change is to configure Java 17 for Formplayer.

 ## Details
 This sets a specific Java version just for formplayer.
-It should only affect the machine that formplayer is on and it shouldn't imapct other
+It should only affect the machine that formplayer is on and it shouldn't imapct any other
 Java processes running on that machine.

 ## Steps to update